lelegard/arm-cpusysregs/README.md

 macOS, and Windows.
 Some application programs are provided to display an analysis of the contents of these registers.

+More generally, this project provides some notes, examples, and information on the the Arm64 architecture for developers.

 **Contents:**

 * [Accessing the system registers](#accessing-the-system-registers)